Mumtaz Shahnawaz

 Mumtaz Shahnawaz (1912–1948) was a Pakistani diplomat and writer.
 She had held degrees in English literature.

 Family

-She was born to Arain Mian family of Baghbanpura.
+She was born to the Arain Mian family of Baghbanpura.
 Her father was Mian Muhammad Shahnawaz and mother Begum Jahanara Shahnawaz, both prominent and politically active persons of present-day Pakistan.
 Her maternal grandfather, Sir Muhammad Shafi, was an influential leader from Punjab.

 Pakistan Movement

-Like her mother, Mumtaz Shahnawaz was drawn into the national movement as a Congress member but slowly shifted her sympathies towards to the Muslim League.
+Like her mother, Mumtaz Shahnawaz was drawn into the national movement as a Congress member but slowly shifted her sympathies towards to the All-India Muslim League.
 Mumtaz or Tanzee as she was known to her family and friends was greatly influenced by Jinnah.
 Mumtaz Shahnawaz died at the age of 35 in a plane crash months after the creation of Pakistan, en route to New York to represent Pakistan at the UN General Assembly, the first woman in Asia to preside over a legislative session.

 Literary skills

 Her novel, The Heart Divided was probably the first novel on the theme of the partition of India.
 It tells the story of a Muslim family in North India during the 1940s.
 It provides a detailed account of Independence and Partition, though it stops short of the Partition riots.
 Upon her death, Shahnawaz left behind a first draft of the novel, which her family published in the edited form 11 years later.